Christopher Rose (electrical engineer)

-Christopher Rose (born January 9, 1957) is a professor of engineering and associate provost at Brown University in Rhode Island and a founding member of WINLAB at Rutgers University in New Jersey.
+Christopher Rose (born January 9, 1957) is a professor of engineering, former associate provost at Brown University in Rhode Island and a founding member of WINLAB at Rutgers University in New Jersey.
 He was educated at the Massachusetts Institute of Technology; SB'79, SM'81, Ph.D'85 all in Course VI (Electrical Engineering and Computer Science).
 On September 2, 2004, an article by Christopher Rose and Gregory Wright, titled Inscribed matter as an energy-efficient means of communication with an extraterrestrial civilization, appeared on the cover of Nature with the headline "Dear ET...".